Milton Wright (bishop): Keiter controversy

 At the turn of the century, Wright was adamant about prosecuting the publishing house agent, Millard Keiter, who was accused of embezzling.
 Many members of the publishing board supported Keiter.
 Because of the controversy, Wright's home district, the White River Conference, voted to rescind his license as minister.
 The General Conference overruled the home conference in 1905, reinstating Wright.
 Keiter moved to Kentucky, where he was indicted for land fraud.

 Retirement

+Milton Wright retired in 1905.
+In late September 1908, he was in Le Mans, France, where Wilbur was flying, and got access tickets signed by Hart O. Berg to the venues, the Hippodrome of Hunaudieres, and the Military area of Champ the Tir d'Auvours.

+In 1910, he permitted that two family members may fly in the same airplane.
+Orville took his 82-year-old father on a nearly 7-minute flight, the only powered aerial excursion of Milton Wright's life.
+The aircraft rose to about 350 feet (107 m).